 Attackers may still find a clever way to sneak a shell or other potentially malicious program past file type and size restrictions.
 To compensate, collected files should always be stored in a private directory with no execution privileges.
 For added security, files can be renamed by the system to a series of random characters.
 This would prevent unauthorized users from outside the network from searching for the location of their uploaded file, which might give them some recon into your network.
 If you do that, however, you will probably need to set up and maintain a table linking the random file names to their original designations.

 Finally, anything that arrives in the network via an upload should be scanned for malware and viruses by whatever defensive programs the organization uses for those tasks.
 This might not catch everything, but is an important layer of security that could be used to detect up to 90 percent or more of the most common malicious files trying to enter via file upload.

 Once several layers of security are put in place on the backend, the Unrestricted File Upload problem ceases to become an issue.
 You are basically eliminating the issue by placing restrictions on your file uploads, hence they are no longer unrestricted.
 Only good files are allowed inside, while all the vampires and malware are left out in the cold.

 For further reading, you can take a look at the OWASP Unrestricted File Upload Prevention Cheat Sheet, which outlines some of the most common problems when this kind of situation is allowed on a network.
-You can also put your newfound defensive knowledge to the test with the free demo of the Secure Code Warrior platform, which trains cybersecurity teams to become the ultimate cyber warriors.
+You can also put your newfound defensive knowledge to the test with the free showcase of the Secure Code Warrior platform, which trains cybersecurity teams to become the ultimate cyber warriors.
 To learn more about defeating this vulnerability, and a rogues'gallery of other threats, visit the Secure Code Warrior blog.

 Think youre ready to tackle this vulnerability right now?
 Head to the battlefield and test your skills: